Timception/goblit/README.md

 # Important Notes on using this keyboard

 - My particular solution to using such a small keyboard has led to heavy use of [Mod-Morph Behaviour](https://zmk.dev/docs/keymaps/behaviors/mod-morph) which basically adds custom shortcut combos in addition to predefined layers in the [Keymap File](https://github.com/Timception/goblit/blob/main/config/goblit.keymap).
 You will likely need to have prior experience with split keyboards and basic coding knowledge to properly fiddle with this.
 My predefined mod-morphs are essentially mods involving the SHIFT key.
+- TLDR; This keyboard is not for beginners.

 # Keymap